Call us now 01722 718444

 • We stay in a variety of hotels/lodges ranging from quite simple, friendly guesthouse-style to more international-style hotels in larger towns or cities.
 Standards are generally good, in great locations, but there may be a night or two where facilities are more basic, as you'd expect in very remote, untouristed or rural areas.

-On some nights we are likely to sleep in more communal accommodation such as dormitories/hostels, huts, local homestays or monasteries, depending on the trip, and you may be sharing with a larger number of participants or the whole group; this type of accommodation cannot always be single-sex.
+• Our trips are sold on a shared accommodation basis.
+Some nights are usually twin-share.
+On some nights we are likely to sleep in more communal rooms such as dormitories, huts, local homestays, etc., depending on the trip, and you may be sharing with a larger number of participants or the whole group; this type of accommodation cannot always be single-sex.

 • The food provided is plentiful, often local in style and freshly-cooked, and will give you plenty of energy.
 Sometimes we enjoy a buffet-style lunch-stop, other times we might have packed lunches.
 On some trips we stop at small local restaurants.
 Dinners are generally eaten at our accommodation each evening.
 In some regions there may be less variety than you are used to, and in others fresh meat or produce can be harder to come by.
 Any meals not included are listed in the itinerary and are generally on travel / free days, giving you the opportunity to explore and try other culinary experiences!
 There is always something to suit different budgets.